 Does coffee cause inflammation or does it combat it?

-Coffee ignitions
+Coffee inflammations

-There is an ongoing debate about the health effects of coffee, and one of the most controversial issues is the relationship between coffee and inflammation.
+There's an ongoing debate about the health effects of coffee, and one of the most controversial issues is the relationship between coffee and inflammation.
 Coffee, a favorite morning drink for many, contains a variety of antioxidants and other active compounds.

 Potential inflammation triggers in coffee

 Antioxidants, on the other hand, have anti-inflammatory properties.
-Coffee is a rich source of these compounds, such as polyphenols and hydroxycinnamic acids, which can help neutralize free radicals in the body and reduce inflammation.
+Coffee is a rich source of these substances, such as polyphenols and hydroxycinnamic acids, which can help neutralize free radicals in the body and reduce inflammation.

-Balance coffee and an anti-inflammatory diet
+Balance between coffee and an anti-inflammatory diet

 anti-inflammatory diet